Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Additional Experiment Details

 \subsection{Task Classification Into Our Taxonomy}

-We classify prompts into our taxonomy using the following judge prompt.
-Note that we exclude category E (Problem Solving or Design Subjective) because we did not identify any datasets containing prompts for this category.
-In all our analysis, we analyze prompts based on the task category chosen by majority vote across the three models (GPT-4o, Claude-4-Sonnet, and Gemini-2.5-Flash).
-Thus, our experiments focus on evaluating models' ability to promote diversity when \textit{given} the task category.
-We do not evaluate models' ability to correctly categorize tasks.
-However, all three models agree on the categorization for 79\% of prompts, while two of the three models agree on an additional 19\%.
-We use the GPT-4o label for the remaining cases ($<$2\%).
+When evaluating functional diversity, we use ground-truth task categories for each prompt based on the source dataset and human annotation.
+When generating responses in our task-dependent sampling technique, we use the model's task categorization of the prompt.

+Table~\ref{tab:eval_data} shows the number of prompts by ground-truth category and dataset.
+For SimpleQA and MATH-500, we classify prompts as category A (well-specified objective) and category D (problem-solving objective), respectively.
+For Community Alignment, NoveltyBench, and WildBench, two authors independently classified these prompts into categories.
+11 prompts received disagreeing labels, which the annotators resolved after discussion.
+6 prompts did not fit into our taxonomy (all from WildBench) due to missing information (e.g. prompts that referenced an unattached document) or language (we only evaluate English prompts), leaving 344 prompts for evaluation..

+We determine models' task categorization of each prompt using the judge prompt below.
+The agreement rate with ground-truth categories is 82\% for GPT-4o, 86\% for Claude-4-Sonnet, 84\% for Gemini-2.5-Flash, 56\% for Llama-3.1-8B-Instruct, and 46\% for Mistral-7B-Instruct-v0.3.

 \begin{promptbox} Read the prompt below and decide which task category it belongs to.
-Only output a single category letter (A, B, C, D, E, F, or G) without any additional text.
-For prompts that have objective responses, choose from categories A, B, C, or D. For prompts that have subjective responses, choose from categories E, F, or G.\\
+For prompts that have objective responses, choose from categories A, B, C, or D. For prompts that have subjective responses, choose from categories E, F, G, or H.\\

 Prompt: \{prompt\}\\